yandex/yatool/devtools/ya/bootstrap/README.md

 Graph is obtained with `gen_graph/gg` script and uploaded to S3.

-This allows to avoid large diffs compared to committing graph straight into a repo
+This allows to avoid large diffs compared to committing graph straight into a repo.

-{% note warning %}

 This script requires to have `clang-14` and `clang++-14` in user's system.